I study when AI builds human capability—and when it undermines it.

-I am a Postdoctoral Scholar at the University of Pennsylvania’s Wharton School.
-I am working with Dr. Angela Duckworth, Dr. Lyle Ungar and Dr. Stefano Puntoni.
+I am a Postdoctoral Scholar at the University of Pennsylvania’s Wharton School and a Penn AI fellow.
+I work with Dr. Angela Duckworth, Dr. Lyle Ungar and Dr. Stefano Puntoni.

-My work has been published in Science Advances and Nature Scientific Reports.
+My work has been published in Science Advances, Nature Scientific Reports, and Harvard Business Review.

 Prior to my doctoral studies at Penn, I graduated summa cum laude from the University of Lima with a BA and a licensure in Psychology, and worked developing interventions, training, and outreach on Educational Neuroscience and Psychology.